sapegin/washingcode-book/manuscript/100_Code_style.md

 ];
 ```

-I> This style is called _dangling commas_, and Nik Graf wrote [a great article on their benefits](https://medium.com/@nikgraf/why-you-should-enforce-dangling-commas-for-multiline-statements-d034c98e36f8).
+I> Nik Graf wrote [a great article on the benefits of dangling commas](https://medium.com/@nikgraf/why-you-should-enforce-dangling-commas-for-multiline-statements-d034c98e36f8).

-And if there was one particular code style I really dislike, it would be code blocks without braces:
+If I had to choose the most annoying code style, it would be writing condition or loop bodies without braces:

 <!-- function test(pizza) { -->